Travel Tip: Can I Fly with Cannabis?

 That's a Bomb dog, not a Drug dog

 The TSA has also publicly stated on its website that its officers “do not search for marijuana or other drugs,” but warns that its agents are required to turn over those found with cannabis or other drugs to local law enforcement (aka the cops).
 That said, your departure city and destination are important as they will dictate the laws you are subject to if you were to get caught.
 Because cannabis is illegal nationally, the federal legality will not change with location.
 However, you will be subject to the individual state’s laws and the airport’s laws, if applicable.
+Keep in mind there is a whole other set of rules for paraphernalia so you definitely need to do something about those unique weed accessories you're carrying.

 What happens if you do get caught?
 The outcome will vary greatly depending on whether you get caught in Colorado or Arkansas.
 For instance, the Denver International Airport made cannabis possession illegal on airport grounds despite its legality statewide.
 However, they probably aren’t going to do anything if you get caught.
 In 2014, 29 people were caught trying to leave Denver International Airport (DIA) with cannabis and in each instance, police declined to issue citations – the passengers were allowed to board planes after throwing out the cannabis or concentrates.
 The result would likely have been wildly different if the same person was caught leaving Arkansas International Airport, where the penalty for possessing up to 4 ounces of marijuana is punishable with up to a year of jail time and fines up to $2,500.
+If you are traveling to or from Denver, we highly recommend reading our tips for smoking weed at high altitude.
+No one wants to ruin their first "weedcation", or trip to Colorado to smoke.

 Evaluate the Quantity